ultraakicks/Azure-Scripts/README.md

 **Overview**

-I will be posting various scripts that I use as a Cyber Security Engineer in the Azure platform.
+I will be posting various scripts that I use as a Cyber Security Engineer in the Microsoft platform.